stat184-sec2/mrhwlab/README.md

 # Read these instructions carefully.

 If you don't, you are likely to mess up the github repository and waste a lot of time from a lot of people (including yourself).

+**Do Not clone the starter code repository, that is not what you want to do**

 # Access Tokens